Stampede survival guide: 10 activities away from the grounds

 Date Posted: Friday, July 7, 2017

 A visit to the grounds and midway are a must for any Calgarian.
 However, sometimes the deep-fried Oreos get the best of us and we need a break from the madness.
-Here are some other awesome things to check out in Calgary during Stampede this year.
+Here are some other awesome things to check out in Calgary during Stampede time.

 Live music at the King Eddy

-Stampede at the King Edward Hotel is back this year with a variety of Canadian roots and country artists.
-Escape the crowds for a few hours and enjoy some food and craft beer at a Calgary institution just a few blocks from the grounds in the East Village.
+Escape the crowds for a few hours and enjoy some great tunes, food and craft beer at a Calgary institution just a few blocks from the grounds in the East Village.
+Every Stampede season, the King Edward Hotel celebrates the culture of Calgary by featuring a variety of Canadian country artists.

 Stuff your face for free at one of many Stampede Breakfasts

 As a born-and-raised Calgarian, I can honestly say that some of my favorite memories growing up have been loading up a plate with pancakes and maple syrup courtesy of the many free pancake breakfasts in the city.
-Your daily recommended serving of breakfast food got started Thursday at the pre-Stampede First Flip on Stephen Avenue .
+Your daily recommended serving of breakfast food kicks off on the Thursday before Stampede with the First Flip on Stephen Avenue .

 "Anti - Stampede" Dance + BBQ